 Spandex's smooth, neutral surface makes it a perfect base for a mixed-media piece.

-- Adding 3D Elements: Spandex can be used as a base for adding 3D elements like beads, embroidery, or other sculptural materials.
-The fabric’s stretch allows it to accommodate the weight and tension of these additions.
+Adding 3D Elements: Spandex can be used as a base for adding 3D elements like beads, embroidery, or other sculptural materials.
+The fabric's stretch allows it to accommodate the weight and tension of these additions.
+Our fabric finishes guide covers surface treatment options – including sublimation printing and specialty coatings – that can enhance spandex's surface for fine art applications.

 For an artist or designer who is interested in exploring spandex as a medium, the right tools and techniques are essential.